 Pursuant to R.C.
-2981.05(C), when a civil forfeiture is sought for an amount of \$15,000.00 or less, the prosecutor may commence a civil forfeiture action simultaneously with or after the filing of an indictment requesting an order that property involved in the offense subject to forfeiture under section 2981.02 of the Ohio Revised Code shall be forfeited to the state.
-This forfeiture action shall be transferred and assigned to the Civil docket of the judge presiding over the related criminal case.
-The request to transfer shall be indicated by the party seeking forfeiture on the case designation sheet, by including the pending criminal case number and the judge to whom it is assigned.
+2981.05(C), when a civil forfeiture is sought for an amount of \$15,000.00 or less, the prosecutor may commence a civil forfeiture action simultaneously with or after the filing of an indictment requesting an order that property involved in the offense subject to forfeiture under section R.C.
+2981.02-of the Ohio Revised Code shall be forfeited to the state.

+This forfeiture action shall be transferred and assigned to the civil docket of the Judge presiding over the related criminal case.
+The request to transfer shall be indicated by the party seeking forfeiture on the case designation sheet, by including the pending criminal case number and the Judge to whom it is assigned.

-(2) Civil Forfeiture in excess of \$15,000.00:
+(2) Civil Forfeiture in an amount exceeding \$15,000.00:

 Pursuant to R.C.
-2981.05(D)(1), when a civil forfeiture is sought for an amount in excess of \$15,000.00, the prosecutor need not wait for an indictment, and may commence a civil forfeiture action at any time, requesting an order that property involved in a criminal offense subject to forfeiture under section 2981.02 of the Ohio Revised Code shall be forfeited to the state.
-If the prosecutor determines its civil forfeiture action relates to a pending criminal case, the prosecutor shall seek to transfer its case to the Civil docket of the judge assigned to preside over the criminal case.
-The request to transfer shall be indicated by the prosecutor on the case designation sheet, by including the pending criminal case number and the judge to whom it is assigned.
+2981.05(D)(1), when a civil forfeiture is sought for an amount in an amount exceeding \$15,000.00, the prosecutor need not wait for an indictment, and may commence a civil forfeiture action at any time, requesting an order that property involved in a criminal offense subject to forfeiture under section R.C.
+2981.02 of the Ohio Revised Code shall be forfeited to the state.

+If the prosecutor determines its civil forfeiture action relates to a pending criminal case, the prosecutor shall seek to transfer its case to the civil docket of the Judge assigned to preside over the criminal case.
+The request to transfer shall be indicated by the prosecutor on the case designation sheet, by including the pending criminal case number and the Judge to whom it is assigned.

-D. DISQUALIFICATION
+(D) DISQUALIFICATION

-If a judge is disqualified from a case for any reason, that judge shall, by journal entry, refer the case to the administrative judge who shall reassign the case pursuant to a reassignment schedule.
+If a Judge recuses or is disqualified from a case for any reason, that Judge shall, by journal entry, refer the case to the Administrative Judge who shall order reassignment. the case pursuant to a reassignment schedule.